ipfs/ipfs-docs/docs/how-to/nat-configuration.md

 ## IPv6

-If your router and internet service provider (ISP) support IPv6, enabling it will mitiate some connection issues.
+If your router and internet service provider (ISP) support IPv6, enabling it will mitigate some connection issues.
 Most modern routers have a single option to enable IPv6.
 We are unable to give detailed information about each router's settings and preferences here.
 Search your router manufactuer's website for _IPv6_ for information on how to enable it.

 ## UPnP